-- Discuss the need for a comprehensive classification system - · List the different levels of the taxonomic classification system - Describe how systematics and taxonomy relate to phylogeny - Discuss the components and purpose of a phylogenetic tree which species it is most closely related, and so forth.
+- · Discuss the need for a comprehensive classification system - List the different levels of the taxonomic classification system - Describe how systematics and taxonomy relate to phylogeny - Discuss the components and purpose of a phylogenetic tree

+In scientific terms, the evolutionary history and relationship of an organism or group of organisms is called phylogeny.
+Phylogeny describes the relationships of an organism, such as from which organisms it is thought to have evolved, to which species it is most closely related, and so forth.
 Phylogenetic relationships provide information on shared ancestry but not necessarily on how organisms are similar or different.

-In scientific terms, the evolutionary history and relationship of an organism or group of organisms is called its phylogeny.
-A phylogeny describes the relationships of an organism, such as from which organisms it is thought to have evolved, to